TemitopeOladokun/Days-of-Deep-Learning/README.md

 ## DAY 71: 07/12/2019
+1. Introduction to LSTM
+2. LSTM vs RNN
+3. LSTM Architecture
+4. Learn, Forget and Remember Gate

 ## DAY 72: 08/12/2019
+1. Hyperparameters

+### WHAT I LEARNT
+* Materials on Hyperparameter
+* Practical recommendations for gradient-based training of deep architectures by Yoshua Bengio - https://arxiv.org/abs/1206.5533
+* Practical Methodology by Ian Goodfellow, Yoshua Bengio, Aaron Courville - http://www.deeplearningbook.org/contents/guidelines.html
+* How to choose a neural network's hyper-parameters? by Michael Nielsen -http://neuralnetworksanddeeplearning.com/chap3.html#how_to_choose_a_neural_network's_hyper-parameters
+* Efficient Back Prop  by Yann LeCun - http://yann.lecun.com/exdb/publis/pdf/lecun-98b.pdf
+* How to Generate a Good Word Embedding? by Siwei Lai, Kang Liu, Liheng Xu, Jun Zhao - https://arxiv.org/abs/1507.05523
+* Systematic evaluation of CNN advances on the ImageNet by Dmytro Mishkin, Nikolay Sergievskiy, Jiri Matas - https://arxiv.org/abs/1606.02228
+Visualizing and Understanding Recurrent Networks by Andrej Karpathy, Justin Johnson, Li Fei-Fei - https://arxiv.org/abs/1506.02078

 ## DAY 73: 09/12/2019
 1. Learnt how to mount google drive
 2. Using Colab for my third Nanodegree Project

+### WHAT I LEARNT
+* Modified my code

 ## DAY 74: 10/12/2019
 1. Working on my RNN Project

+## DAY 75: 11/12/2019
+1. Working on my third project

+### WHAT I LEARNT
+* Preprocessing the data in RNN is the hardest part of the project

+## DAY 76: 12/12/2019
+1. Started watching GANs videos
+2. Introduction to GANs
+3. Application of GANs
+4. Generator and Discriminator

+### WHAT I LEARNT
+* GANs is trained by running two (") optimization Algortithms simultaneously
+* Game theory is use to understand GANs mathematically
+* Both discriminator and generator has at least one hidden layer

+## DAY 77: 13/12/2019
+1. Wrapping up my project